Katie Holmes' Oddly Sexual Response To Biden-Harris Ticket Is Arousing Confusion

 Katie Holmes seems, uh, very excited about Joe Biden’s VP pick.

-Shortly after the presumptive Democratic presidential nominee announced that he was tapping Sen. Kamala Harris (D-Calif.) as his running mate on Tuesday, Holmes posted her strong support for the ticket on Instagram.
+Shortly after the presumptive Democratic presidential nominee announced that he was tapping Senator Kamala Harris as his running mate on Tuesday, Holmes posted her strong support for the ticket on Instagram.

 “#BidenHarris2020,” she captioned a photo in which she looks like her “Dawson’s Creek” character, Joey Potter, in the throes of passion with Pacey Witter by way of Skinemax.